OzgurtekCodeBank/ozgurtek.framework.net/README.md

 ozgurtek framework is a cross-platform API for .NET platforms

-framework provides cross-platform bindings for:
+Framework provides cross-platform bindings for:

  - NET Standard
  - NET Core